emrecosar/ficisertligi/_posts/2021-02-20-treaty-oak.md

 Nose; intense caramel, vanilla and sweetness (like molasses) at first.
 After that, fresh-cut grass, herbal, oak shavings.
 Palate; more caramel and sweetness, charcoal and plenty of spice.
 Finish is surprisingly long for a young whiskey; spicy, smooth and gentle.
-After waiting a few minutes in the glass, it tastes much more sweeter.
+After waiting a few minutes in the glass, it tastes much sweeter.

 Whiskey is bottled with %47.5 abv (95 proof) and matured in new #3 char oak casks.
 The distillery is using %57 Texas Corn, %32 Texas Wheat, %11 American Barley and filtered local limestone water to produce their "home-grown spirit".
 Bourbon has a very good character and has almost no bad alcohol burn for only 18 to 24-month-old whisky.
 Thanks to Arizona Climate, warmth quickly affects the angel's share and oak influence on the whiskey.